How do you know if you have Japanese knotweed?

 Essentially, look out for:

-There’s a lot of information on our website about the issues surrounding Japanese knotweed in relation to property, including knotweed legislation and mortgage advice surrounding Japanese knotweed.
+There’s a lot of information on our website about the issues surrounding Japanese knotweed in relation to property, including knotweed legislation, mortgage advice surrounding Japanese knotweed and advice for developers who have Japanese knotweed on building sites.